Privacy Policy

 4. How long we keep it

-- Most data is kept while you use the bot — your link, library, session history, and lore persist until you delete them (see Your rights) or until the bot is removed from the server.
+- Most data is kept while you use the bot — your link, library, and session history persist until you delete them (see Your rights) or until the bot is removed from the server.

 - Onboarding & funnel analytics auto-expire.
 These events live in an append-only stream (Cloudflare Analytics Engine) that cannot be edited after the fact.
 Each event is automatically purged after the provider's retention window — three months.
 For this one stream we rely on that time-bounded expiry rather than on-demand deletion.